 3. 711 Regular Brewed Coffee

 Now I bet this is another surprise.
-In the caffeine test conducted by Buzzfeed, they discovered that a 16-ounce Medium Blend cup of coffee from 711 contains 334 mg of caffeine.
+In the caffeine test conducted by Buzzfeed, they discovered that a 16-ounce Medium Blend cup of coffee from 711 contains 334 milligrams of caffeine.
 It might not be the tastiest, but don’t underestimate gas-station coffee again!

 4. Seattle’s Best Brewed Coffee